 - Correct bad postural habits that have formed as a cause or effect of the scoliosis.

 - Surgery should rarely be considered and only in curvatures over 45 degrees.

-The Morris Spinal Stenosis and Disc Center specializes in finding, teaching and researching answers for Scoliosis.
+The Spinal Stenosis & Disc Center, Inc specializes in finding, teaching and researching answers for Scoliosis.